 3.5.2.1 Storage Content Test

 Using actual stream flows (including calculated Incremental Side Flows), operating constraints, initial monthly Simulator Project forebay elevations, and Simulator Project discharges for the months of January through September 2025 as input parameters, BPA shall produce Simulated Operating Scenarios for each month of that period.
 BPA shall calculate the hourly Storage Content difference for each Simulator Project as the difference between the simulated Storage Content and the actual Storage Content for each such Simulator Project for each hour of the test period.
-For each month of the test period, a Simulator Project will have passed the Storage Content test if: (1) the hourly Storage Content difference is greater than the Storage Content value contained in column A of the table below on no more than 4 percent of the hours in the month; and, (2) no hourly Storage Content difference during the month is greater than the lesser of (i) the Storage Content value contained in column B of the table below or (ii) one-half of the applicable monthly available Storage Content.
+For each month of the test period, a Simulator Project will have passed the Storage Content test if: (1) the hourly Storage Content difference is greater than the Storage Content value contained in column A of the table below on no more than four percent of the hours in the month; and, (2) no hourly Storage Content difference during the month is greater than the lesser of (A) the Storage Content value contained in column B of the table below or (B) one-half of the applicable monthly available Storage Content.
 If a Simulator Project fails either of these tests for a month, then such Simulator Project will have failed the Storage Content test for such month.